Kamran Mir Hazar

 Kamran Mir Hazar is a member of The Norwegian Writers' Center.

+Kamran Mir Hazar has studied Management Information Systems at the University of South-Eastern Norway.
+He has initiated and founded Digital Hazaristan which aims to establish a Human-Centered Digital Society and a Digital Sovereign Nation.

+Kamran Mir Hazar is also the designer of the Flag of Hazaristan.
+He introduced the flag, first in Kabul Press, then officially published it on the cover of the poetry anthology Poems for the Hazara.

 Journalistic work

-Kamran Mir Hazar has worked for over 10 years as a journalist, news editor and editor-in-chief.
-In 2004 he has launched Kabul Press which is the most read news website of Afghanistan.
+Kamran Mir Hazar has worked for over 15 years as a journalist, news editor and editor-in-chief.
+In 2004 he launched Kabul Press which is the most read news website of Afghanistan.
 In 2005 he started publishing Hot Tea in Kabul.
 In 2006 he has worked as news editor for a national radio called Killid.
 A year after he worked for Salam Watandar radio, a radio which is supported by Internews.

 Refugee Face is another website that he launched in 2011.
 As a journalist he is also one of The Guardian contributors.

-One of Kamran Mir Hazar's books, Censorship in Afghanistan is published by Norway’s IP Plans e-Books.
+One of Kamran Mir Hazar's books, Censorship in Afghanistan is published by Norway's IP Plans e-Books.
 This book was written in the Dari language, it is the first book to explore the systematic suppression of free speech in Afghanistan that has been a feature of its ruling authorities for hundreds of years.

 Kamran Mir Hazar himself was detained twice, threatened by security agents in Afghanistan.

 The Kabul Press website is also blocked and banned in Afghanistan and Iran.
 Kabul Press is accessible only via non-governmental ISPs in Afghanistan.
 It can be reached indirectly from Iran and Afghanistan for those who use government internet service.